clintonbrito/address-management-api/README.md

 ## Database

 The database is an Oracle database.
-The database schema is created automatically when the application starts.
-The schema is created by the `schema.sql` file, and the data is inserted by the `data.sql` file.
+After starting the docker container, the user `C##JAVA` will be created automatically with its credentials and permissions.
+The file `criar_usuario_c##java_com_suas_permissões.sql` contains the SQL script to create the user and grant the necessary permissions.

+And the file `script_sql_criar_tabelas.sql` contains the SQL script to create the tables.

 ## Technologies